DanielJMaia/cookbook-project/README.md

 - The social media links open in a new tab and direct to the correct github and LinkedIN profiles

 ### Validators
-HTML, CSS, JS and Python validators were used to ensure that the code was syntatically correct.
+HTML, CSS, JS and Python validators were used to ensure that the code was syntactically correct.
 For CSS, everything came back 100% correct.
 However, for the HTML files that wasn't the case, and this is due to Jinja.
 The W3 Validator returned all instances of {{}} as errors.
-The solution was to simply go through each error carefully and confirm that each one was direcltly related to isntances of Jinja templating.
-I checked that my JS code was syntatically correct using [esprima](https://esprima.org/demo/validate.html) by pasting the contents of one JS file at a time.
+The solution was to simply go through each error carefully and confirm that each one was directly related to instances of Jinja templating.
+I checked that my JS code was syntactically correct using [esprima](https://esprima.org/demo/validate.html) by pasting the contents of one JS file at a time.
 - HTML Validator - [W3] (https://validator.w3.org/) - This only displayed errors with Jinja, and by going through the code carefully I ensured there were no other syntax mistakes.
 - CSS Validator - [W3] (https://jigsaw.w3.org/css-validator/) - No syntax errors were detected.
 - Python Validator - [extendsclass.com](https://extendsclass.com/python-tester.html) - No syntax errors were detected.
+I also was able to run the code successfully without any console errors.
-- JS Validator - [esprima.org](https://esprima.org/demo/validate.html) - No syntax errors were  detected.
+- JS Validator - [JSLint](https://www.jslint.com/) - No syntax errors were  detected.

 ---